 So many of the moms at our school are dressed in their workout clothes at morning drop off.
 I’m going to try really hard this year to make sure I sneak in some exercise after the bell rings each day.

 I confess that I don’t always follow all these steps myself.

-But the key is to pick what works for you and then just do your best.
+But the key is to pick what works for you and then just do your best to create a happy morning routine for school.
 Some mornings I don’t stay calm.
 Sometimes the backpacks aren’t packed the night before.
 Sometimes we haven’t had enough sleep.
 Some mornings just don’t run smoothly.